salt-labs/docs/content/tutorials/carvel/tutorial/prepare.md

 ### Onwards and upwards

-Ok, with that out of the way, we can get started.
+Ok, with that out of the way, we can get started with the tutorial.